SQL Server execution plan is using PK instead of index

 It shouldn't take that long.
 You must be using an underpowered (or cloud) server.
 If you had run the query from within Plan Explorer, it would have included I/O metrics and other useful performance information.

 This is a red flag that your table may be too wide, and/or that your indexing strategy is not well-planned.
 Try to normalize your table design and give proper thought to your indexes.
-You should fix the spelling errors like
+You should fix the spelling errors like DescriptionTittle and CalculateSequencialProject while you're at it.

 With the tiny number of rows in your tables at the moment, yes.
 It is probably optimal.
 The cause of the slow performance is almost certainly elsewhere – probably a hardware issue.